Introduction to AA2A

-In 2018-19 there will be 14 institutions in England hosting AA2A schemes.
+In 2019-20 we expect to have at least 14 institutions in England hosting AA2A schemes.
 Each participating institution offers places to four artists or designer-makers.
 Typical supporting facilities available to artists and makers include college lending libraries, access to lecture programmes, life rooms, etc. Each artist/maker has at least 100 hours access, which they can use between October and April.
 AA2A endeavours to provide support of up to £350 to artists, principally for those on benefits and low income (conditions apply).

 Although access is free, artists are expected to engage with students and those who apply are asked to propose ways in which their presence will benefit students e.g. by doing a technical demonstration or talking about their work or self-employment.
 Artists are not expected to do more than three sessions of this type of activity during their placement.